perry0513/MLDS_2018Fall/README.md

     Deeper is better (in our case)
     Functions cannot be too simple or complicated LeakyReLU seems to work better than ReLU
-        Dying ReLU problem
-        LeakyReLU, ELU can solve the problem

 ## Train on Actual Task
 <a id="cnn-models"></a>